Bowmark AIBroadcastDocs

 8. Indemnification

-To the maximum extent permitted by law, you will defend, indemnify, and hold harmless Bowmark AI Inc. and its owners, directors, officers, employees, and contractors from and against any claim, demand, loss, liability, damage, cost, or expense (including reasonable legal fees) arising out of or related to: (a) your use of the Service or Output; (b) any action by you or your Agents on any website or system; (c) your violation of these Terms, any law, or any third party's rights (including any Indexed Site's terms or intellectual-property, privacy, or trademark rights); or (d) content or instructions you provide.
+To the maximum extent permitted by law, you will defend, indemnify, and hold harmless Bowmark AI Inc. and its owners, directors, officers, employees, and contractors from and against any claim, demand, loss, liability, damage, cost, or expense (including reasonable legal fees) arising out of or related to: (a) your use of the Service or Output; (b) any action by you or your Agents on any website or system, and any request the Service made to a Target Site because a Script you or your Agent submitted directed it to — the requests originate from our infrastructure, but the instruction to make them is yours; (c) your violation of these Terms, any law, or any third party's rights (including any Target Site's terms or intellectual-property, privacy, or trademark rights); or (d) content or instructions you provide.
 This Section survives termination.
 For consumers, this Section applies only to the extent permitted by applicable consumer-protection law (see Section 15).

 9. Intellectual property